 Job-to-job transitions are a major source of worker reallocation.
 However, properties of this reallocation differ over time and across space.
-As discussed above, job-to-job rates are constant across space but they are strongly procyclical over the business cycle, as illustrated in Figure 22 with high job-to-job rates when unemployment is low (booms) and low job-to-job rates when unemployment is high (recessions).
-The model matches the empirical procyclicality of job-tojob rates which inherit their cyclical properties from worker contact rates that themselves are a direct function of labor market tightness.
-The additional procyclicality of the mass of on-thejob searchers spurs additional vacancy creation by firms and thereby amplifies the elasticity of vacancies and tightness with respect to productivity over the business cycle compared to the cross section of local labor markets.
+As discussed above, job-to-job rates are constant across space but they are strongly procyclical over the business cycle, as illustrated in Figure 20.
+Over the business cycle, job-to-job rates are high when unemployment is low (booms) and low when unemployment is high (recessions).
+The model matches the empirical procyclicality of job-to-job rates which inherit their cyclical properties from worker contact rates that themselves are a direct function of labor market tightness.
+The additional procyclicality of the mass of onthe-job searchers spurs additional vacancy creation by firms and thereby amplifies the elasticity of vacancies and tightness with respect to productivity over the business cycle compared to the cross section of local labor markets.
 Hence, once the model matches the empirically observed procyclical worker reallocation, the model jointly accounts for labor market differences across time and space.